harterrt/telemetry-docs/meta/structure.md

 The prose documentation is meant to take the reader from neophyte to expert.
 To this end, the rendered documentation has an order different from the directory structure:

-* Quick start: Get some simple analysis completed so the user understands the amount of work involved / what the product feels like
+* Getting Started: Get some simple analysis completed so the user understands the amount of work involved / what the product feels like
 * Tutorials
   * Data Tutorials: tutorials meant to give the reader a complete understanding of a specific dataset.
 Start with a high level overview, then move on to